 The three-minute rule is a great help in developing a morning routine habit from Kat Lee at Hello Mornings.
 She also calls it the Three Minute Morning Routine, and it merely is just starting a habit by doing three things that take less than three minutes.
 She calls it her “God + Plan + Move”.

 Let me hear in the morning of your steadfast love, for in you I trust.
 Make me know the way I should go, for to you I lift up my soul.

-The first is to pray through Psalm 143:8 (first minute), next is to check your calendar for the day (second minute) and last is to drink a big glass of water (third minute).
+The first is to pray through Psalm 143:8 (first minute), the next is to check your calendar for the day (second minute) and the last is to drink a big glass of water (third minute).